Sharon-SHH/ExpenseTrack/README.md

 # ExpenseTrack

-The webpage is to track the expense:
+The webpage is to track the expense in React:

 - Add new expense
 - Display the expenses